Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature

 The dynamical structure factor maps are exhibited in Fig.5.
-The top row shows results for a $J=1$ classical Heisenberg model at various temperature regimes.
+The top row shows results for a $U/t=20.0$ Hubbard model (the Heisenberg limit) in various temperature regimes.
 The first column corresponds to the lowest $T$.
 Here, we see sharply defined spin waves, with Goldstone modes at both $(0,0)$ and $(\pi,\pi)$ and a characteristic antiferromagnetic dispersion.
-At intermediate temperatures ($T/J=0.5$), the bandwidth reduces and the spin waves broaden.
-On further increase in $T$ the correlations weaken to give a diffusive spectrum, with prominent low-energy weight close to $(\pi,\pi)$.
-Ultimately, the momentum dependence is also lost for $T/J=1.5$.
+At intermediate temperatures ($T/t=0.05$), the bandwidth reduces and the spin waves broaden.
+On further increase in $T$, the correlations weaken to give a diffusive spectrum, with prominent low-energy weight close to $(\pi,\pi)$.
+Ultimately, the momentum dependence is also lost for $T/t=0.15$.

-The lower panels show results on the Hubbard model for three couplings- strong ($U/t=10.0$), intermediate ($U/t=6.0$) and weak ($U/t=3.0$) respectively.
-At strong coupling, the behaviour is Heisenberg-like, with $J_{eff} \sim t^2/U$.
+The lower panels show results on the Hubbard model for three successively lower couplings- strong ($U/t=10.0$), intermediate ($U/t=6.0$) and weak ($U/t=3.0$) respectively.
+At strong coupling, the behaviour is Heisenberg-like, with $J_{eff} \sim t^2/U$, with small deviations.
 The spectrum remains mostly coherent till $T \sim J_{eff}$, with momentum dependent thermal damping.
 The Goldstone mode at $(\pi,\pi)$ survives as a broad low-energy feature till $T \sim 2J_{eff}$.

 At intermediate coupling ($U/t=6.0$), the bandwidth increases compared to the earlier case and the low $T$ dispersion changes in shape.
 This owes its origin to the emergence of multi-spin couplings.
 There's also a faint, momentum-independent low-energy band, more clearly visible in a logarithmic color scale.
 This band arises from longitudinal fluctuations of moments within our scheme, which is controlled by the local stiffness.
 Thermal fluctuations broaden the spin waves gradually, with the dispersion being discernable even at $T \sim 0.1t$.